20kdc/byond-data-docs/protocol/Protocol.md

 1. Uint32BE byondVersion
 2. Uint32BE unk
-3. Uint8 unk (The XOR key for the first 2 bytes of an StoC packet is this + 1.
-Always.)
+3. Uint8 unk (The XOR key for the first 2 byte of an StoC packet seems to be this + 1.)
 4. 5 unknown bytes
 5. Uint32BE byondMinorVersion